Pages and Layouts

 Pages

-For example the folder about would represent the route /about (which would be mapped to the URL /about).
-If you would have a folder about inside a folder company this would represent the route /company/about (which would be mapped to the URL /company/about).
+For example, the folder about would represent the route /about (which would be mapped to the URL /about).
+On the other hand, a folder about inside a folder company would represent the route /company/about (which would be mapped to the URL /company/about).

 Note that all of this is relative to our root directory (which in our application is src/app).
 This means that the route /about would actually be located at src/app/about and the route /company/about would actually be located at src/app/company/about.

 Routes can have special files, which are used to actually define the route.
-For example, the special page file (e.g. page.js, page.jsx or page.tsx) is used to display UI for the given route.
+For example, the special page file (which can be e.g. page.js, page.jsx or page.tsx) is used to display the UI for the given route.
 For this to work, the page file needs to default export a React component.

-You already have one of these files - namely src/app/page.tsx which defines the UI to be displayed for the route /.
+We already have a route with a special page file—namely src/app/page.tsx which defines the UI to be displayed for the (root) route /:

 Let's create another page.
 Add a new directory about in src/app and create the following file src/app/about/page.tsx: